DUBA API Integration Guide

 Integration Patterns

-Pattern 1: Email with pre-filled form link
+Pattern 1: Email with magic link (Recommended)

 -H "Content-Type: application/json" \